CodeForJerseyCity/CodeForJerseyCity.github.io/README.md

 #How to Code for this Repo
 Option A: Fork, Edit, then Pull Request when ready.
-Option B: If in the Code for Jersey City's Brigade and you have write access to repo: Develop/test in your own branch, preferablly a feature-named-branch, and once it's ready for production, merge into gh-pages, which auto deploys to GitHub pages for codeforjc.org
+Option B: If in the Code for Jersey City's Brigade and you have write access to repo: Develop/test in your own branch, preferably a feature-named-branch, and once it's ready for production, merge into gh-pages, which auto deploys to GitHub pages for codeforjc.org

 Also, it's nice if you merge/commit to gh-pages, that you [let the team know on our Google Group](https://groups.google.com/a/codeforamerica.org/forum/#!forum/openjc).